-The Board of Studies in Economics decided to revise the curriculum in economics to address the varying requirements of a fast changing world and to make the students aware of latest developments in the subject of economics and toequip them with adequate skills.
+The Board of Studies in Economics decided to revise the curriculum in economics to address the varying requirements of a fast changing world and to make the students aware of latest developments in the subject of economics and to equip them with adequate skills.
 While attempting restructuring, the existing conditions relating to infrastructure, work load and staff pattern have been properly taken care of and provision for full utilization of the existing faculty is proposed.

 The present syllabus is an outcome of serious academic and intellectual efforts made by expert committees constituted by Economics department for each course for restructuring and revising the syllabus.
 Endeavours were made seriously to review the existing curriculum and to incorporate current trends for formulating a fresh one.
 Thus the existing syllabus was revamped taking into account the broader perspective of Curriculum.
 Besides introducing courses in the newer areas and modernizing existing courses where necessary.
 To equip students with skill in data analysis a new course on Computer Application in Economics was introduced.
 The aim of the dissertation is to provide experiential learning through active participation that enables the student to develop and demonstrate analytical, judgmental, presentation and communication skills.
 A model format given along with the syllabus provides guidelines to write a thesis scientifically.
-The task of restructuring was done after considering proposals and suggestions of the members of Board of Studies in Economics for course restructuring.
-The proposals and suggestions of members of Board of Studies in Economics were consolidated at its meeting held on 13th July 2019.
+The task of restructuring was done after considering proposals and suggestions of the members of Board of Studies in Economics were consolidated at its meeting held on 13th July 2019.
 The members of the expert committees for course restructuring and Board of Studies in Economics did a commendable work to accomplish the task of course restructuring and syllabus revision.